brileb73/i3lock-blur/README.md

 # i3lock-blur

-Based on petvas' i3lock-blur using ffmpeg and also on meskarune's and guimeira's multimonitor lock logo implementations

-This solution uses ffmpeg to get a blurred screenshot and then uses ffmpeg again to overlay the lock logo separately
+Based on petvas' i3lock-blur using ffmpeg and also on meskarune's and guimeira's multimonitor lock logo implementations.
+This solution uses ffmpeg to get a blurred screenshot and then uses ffmpeg again to overlay the lock logo separately.
 You can use any lock logo you want as the script looks up the logo size at runtime

 ##Dependencies:
 - [ffmpeg](www.ffmpeg.org)